 Habilitation services may be provided at any time of day or night on any day of the week, as needed by the beneficiary, to achieve a specified goal.

-Beneficiaries in habilitation services are reasonably expected to independently achieve the goal(s) identified on their service plan within measurable timelines, as evidenced by information from their standardized assessment, personal outcome interviews, and information from their support team members.
+Beneficiaries receiving habilitation services are reasonably expected to independently achieve the goal(s) identified on their POC .
+The goals should be consistent with the beneficiary’s desires and preferences and revised as needed throughout the POC year.

 Place of Service